kenaryn/memoranda/scala_memorandum.md

 ### REPL
 Each line is evaluated as a different compilation unit so what may look like a double definition, which is illegal behaviour, is in stead evaluated as a shadowing in a inner scope and thereforce, evaluates successfully to a result.

+## Error-handling
+- Use `Option` data type when you care not about error messages, because you know what is going to be.
+- Use `Either` or `Try` when exceptions can occur, such as accessing internet resources, DB and files.